-Note: ScienCell primary cells must be cultured in a 37° C, 5% CO2 incubator.
+Note: ScienCell primary cells must be cultured in a 37°C, 5% CO2 incubator.
 Cells are only warranted if ScienCell media and reagents are used and the recommended protocols are followed.

-- 1. Prepare a poly-L-lysine-coated culture plate (2 μ g/cm2 is recommended).
-For example, add 2 ml of sterile water to one well of a 6-well plate and then add 20 μ l of poly-L-lysine stock solution (1 mg/ml, Cat. #0403).
-Leave the plate in a 37°C incubator overnight (or for a minimum of one hour). - 2.
+- 1. Prepare a poly-L-lysine-coated culture plate (2 μg/cm2 is recommended).
+For example, add 2 ml of sterile water to one well of a 6-well plate and then add 20μl of poly-L-lysine stock solution (1 mg/ml, Cat. #0403).
+Leave the plate in a 37°C incubator overnight (or for a minimum of one hour). - Note: It is important that these cells are plated in poly-L-lysine-coated culture vessels to promote cell attachment. - 2.
 Prepare complete medium (NM, Cat. #1521).
 Thaw NGS and P/S solution at 37°C. Gently tilt the tubes several times to ensure the contents are completely mixed before adding to the medium.
 Decontaminate the external surfaces of medium bottle and medium supplement tubes with 70% ethanol and transfer them to a sterile field.
-In a sterile field, remove the caps without touching the interior threads with fingers.
-Add NGS and P/S solution to the medium and mix well. - 3.
+Add NGS and P/S solution to the medium and mix well. - Note: We recommend pre-warming the complete medium to room temperature (Not 37°C), prior to use. - 3.
 Rinse the poly-L-lysine-coated vessel twice with sterile water and then add the volume of complete medium recommended in Table 1 or Table 2.
 Leave the plate(s) in the sterile field and proceed to thaw the cryopreserved cells. - 4.
 Place the frozen vial in a 37°C water bath.
 Hold and rotate the vial gently until the contents completely thaw.
-Promptly remove the vial from the water bath, wipe it down with 70% ethanol, and transfer it to the sterile field.

-Note: Dilution and centrifugation of cells after thawing are not recommended since these actions are more harmful to the cells than the effect of residual DMSO in the culture.
-It is also important that cells are plated in $poly{-L}$ -lysine-coated culture vessels to promote cell attachment.

-5. Carefully remove the cap without touching the interior threads and gently resuspend the cell suspension.
-A seeding density of 10,000-20,000 cells/cm2 is recommended depending on your experiments.
-We recommend following Table 1 for seeding MN-s onto 6-well, 12-well, or 24-well plates.
-For seeding MN-s on 60 mm plates, use Table 2.
+Promptly remove the vial from the water bath, wipe it down with 70% ethanol, and transfer it to the sterile field. - Note: Dilution and centrifugation of cells after thawing are not recommended since these actions are more harmful to the cells than the effect of residual DMSO in the culture. - 5.
+Carefully remove the cap without touching the interior threads and gently resuspend the cell suspension.
+A seeding density of 10,000-20,000 cells/cm is recommended depending on your experiments.
+We recommend following Table 1 for seeding MN-h onto 6-well, 12-well, or 24-well plates.
+For seeding MN-h on 60 mm plates, use Table 2.